 The third reason I chose this project is the potential for the church to expand its ministry by addressing pet loss and supporting grieving pet owners.
 I see this as a good and faithful thing to do and as an opportunity for church growth.
 I believe the church is in a unique position to embrace and support grieving pet owners due to its already existing ministry of supporting those grieving human deaths.
 The church is a professional in this business!
 By creating a pastoral response plan for pet loss, the church can foster a space for healing that breaks down any stigma that may come with disenfranchised grief.
 Doing so will help break the misconception that this type of mourning is not significant, emphasizing that the grief felt is genuine and deserves recognition.
 Meeting people in that vulnerability helps the church become more authentic, which I believe people are seeking.
 By embracing the opportunity to be vulnerable with one another and be able to respond in love and support, we are not only reacting faithfully, but we are creating deeper connections among one another.

-In this post-Christendom, the church is at a pivotal moment in its history, facing declining membership and changing societal values that challenge the traditional model of church ministry and require churches to extend beyond their walls to meet the spiritual needs of people today.
+In this post-Christendom era, the church is at a pivotal moment in its history, facing declining membership and changing societal values that challenge the traditional model of church ministry and require churches to extend beyond their walls to meet the spiritual needs of people today.
 As theologians today emphasize, we are called to actively engage with these challenges, with many asserting that the church must redefine its relevance.
 For instance, the theologian Phyllis Tickle remarked that "every five hundred years, the church has a giant rummage sale," suggesting that we are in a time of significant transformation.
 In my Doctor of Ministry: Risking Faithfully program, we are encouraged to take faithful risks—not just for the sake of risk but to explore new opportunities that might help the church resonate with society today.
 Taking these faithful risks for the gospel's sake is a profound responsibility and a crucial task for today’s churches and ministry leaders.
 Doing so can create a more inclusive, authentic, and relevant church community by stepping outside traditional boundaries and addressing relevant issues, such as the grief associated with pet loss.

 This project is "risking faithfully" by challenging the established norms within the church regarding grief and loss.
 By focusing on grief associated with the loss of pets, I am putting a toe in the water that some may consider unconventional.
 Yet, it is deeply relevant to the lives of so many.
 The project is considered risky because it pushes against the traditional boundaries of pastoral care and begs the question, “Do all dogs go to heaven?”
 Chapter two will further develop the notion that this is theologically risky.
 Ultimately, I believe this is a faithful risk for the church as it aligns with the need for the church to remain relevant in a rapidly changing world, inviting deeper connections among people.